How to refresh the tired look of your Eyes and Upper Face – Surgical and Non-Surgical Options

 If you are experiencing ageing eyelids you may have uneven sagging or puffiness of the skin above your eyes.
 Most likely, between the brow and eyelashes, as well as droopy eyebrows and/or puffy under-eye bags.
-The appearance of uneven upper eyelids can not only cause vision impediment but can also look ‘awkward’ and are usually the sign that leads patients to consider a Blepharoplasty procedure.
-Otherwise known as Eyelid Lift surgery.
+The appearance of uneven upper eyelids can cause vision impediment, it can also look ‘awkward’ and is usually the sign that leads patients to consider a Blepharoplasty procedure.

 However, surgery is not the only option for improving ageing eyelids.
 There are non-surgical options that can help rejuvenate your eyes and give you a younger look with fewer wrinkles and lines.
-If your concern is crow’s feet, you may want cosmetic injections or dermal fillers along with your eyelid lift or you may want to try some resurfacing techniques to stimulate new collagen.
+If your concern is crow’s feet, you may want to consider cosmetic injections or dermal fillers along with your eyelid lift.
+Alternatively, you may want to try some resurfacing techniques to stimulate new collagen.

 Do you need a Blepharoplasty (Eyelid Lift) or a combined Eyelid Lift with Anti-Ageing Injections

 Surgical options, often in combination with non-surgical skin rejuvenation treatments, include a variety of facial procedures.
 The most common for the upper face is an Eyelid Lift (Blepharoplasty) or a Brow Lift.